Tampere: Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 56.4% of the population of Tampere.
+Other religious groups accounted for 3.3% of the population.
+40.3% of the population had no religious affiliation.

 Education

 The comprehensive education is given mainly in Finnish but the city has special bilingual groups where students study in Finnish and a second language (English, French or German).
 Furthermore, there is a private Swedish-speaking school in the Kaakinmaa district (Swedish Svenska samskolan i Tammerfors) that covers all levels of education from preschool to high school.

 There are three institutions of higher education in the Tampere area totaling 40,000 students: the university and two polytechnic institutions (ammattikorkeakoulu).
-Tampere University (TUNI) has over 20,000 students and is located in two campuses, one in the Kalevanharju district, close to the city centre, and one in Hervanta, in the southern part of the city.
+Tampere University (TUNI) has over 20,000 students and two campuses, one in the Kalevanharju district, close to the city centre, and one in Hervanta, in the southern part of the city.
 The institution was formed in 2019 as a result of the merge of University of Tampere (UTA) and Tampere University of Technology (TUT).
-TUNI is also the major shareholder of the Tampere University of Applied Sciences (Tampereen ammattikorkeakoulu, TAMK), a polytechnic counting about 10,000 students.
-The Police University College, the polytechnic institution serving all of Finland in its field of specialization, is also located in Tampere.
+TUNI is also the major shareholder of the Tampere University of Applied Sciences (Tampereen ammattikorkeakoulu, TAMK), a polytechnic with about 10,000 students.
+The Police University College, the polytechnic institution serving all of Finland in its field of specialization, is also in Tampere.

 Tampere University Hospital (Tampereen yliopistollinen sairaala, TAYS) in the Kauppi district, one of the main hospitals in Finland, is affiliated with Tampere University.
 It is a teaching hospital with 34 medical specializations.

 The Nurmi district in the northern part of city also houses the Tampere Christian School (Tampereen kristillinen koulu), which operates on a co-Christian basis and is maintained by the Adventist Church of Finland, offering free basic education based on Christian basic values and outlook on life for all grades of primary school.

 Arts and culture

 Tampere is known for its active cultural life.
-Some of the most popular writers in Finland, such as Väinö Linna, Kalle Päätalo, and Hannu Salama, hail from Tampere.
-These authors are known particularly as writers depicting the lives of working-class people, thanks to their respective backgrounds as members of the working class.
-Also from such a background was the poet Lauri Viita of the Pispala district, which was also the original home of the aforementioned Hannu Salama.
-On 1 October, Tampere celebrates the annual Tampere Day (Tampereen päivä), which hosts a variety of public events.
+Some of Finland's most popular writers, such as Väinö Linna, Kalle Päätalo, and Hannu Salama, hail from Tampere.
+They are known particularly for depicting the lives of working-class people, thanks to their backgrounds as members of the working class.
+Also from such a background was the poet Lauri Viita of the Pispala district, which was also Salama's original home.
+On 1 October, Tampere celebrates Tampere Day (Tampereen päivä), which hosts a variety of public events.